 What is Medicare?*

-Medicare is the federal health insurance program for people 65 and over; for individuals who receive disability benefits through Social Security; and those with Lou Gehrig’s (ALS) or End Stage Renal Disease (ESRD).
-There are four parts to Medicare: A, B, C, D. The federal government administrates Parts A and B. Both are referred to as Original (Traditional) Medicare.
-Parts C and D are offered by private insurance companies.
+Medicare is the federal health insurance program for people 65 and over; for individuals who receive disability benefits through Social Security; and those with Lou Gehrig’s or End Stage Renal Disease.
+There are four parts to Medicare: A, B, C, D. Parts A and B are known as Original Medicare.
+They are administrated by the federal government.
+Parts C and D are offered by private insurance companies. Â

 Four Parts of Medicare